jzerfowski/fieldline_lsl/readme.md

 Use `python .\start_lsl_stream.py -h` to view this

 ```
-usage: start_lsl_stream.py [-h] [-v] [-c CHASSIS] [--init_timeout INIT_TIMEOUT] [--adc] [-n SNAME] [-id SID]
+usage: start_lsl_stream.py [-h] -c CHASSIS [--not-skip-restart]
+                           [--not-skip-zeroing] [--adc] [-n STREAM_NAME]
-                           [-t DURATION] [--disable-restart]
+                           [-id STREAM_ID] [-t DURATION]
+                           [--heartbeat HEARTBEAT] [-v]

 optional arguments:
   -h, --help            show this help message and exit
-  -v, --verbose         Logging verbosity.
-Repeat up to three times.
-Defaults to only script info being printed
   -c CHASSIS, --chassis CHASSIS
                         Connect to chassis ip(s).
-Can be omitted or given multiple times
-  --init_timeout INIT_TIMEOUT
-                        Timeout (in s) of initialization sequence (restart and coarse zeroing).
-Defaults to 1 hour
+  --not-skip-restart    If set, all sensors will be restarted automatically
+  --not-skip-zeroing    If set, all sensors will be coarse- and fine-zeroed
+                        automatically before streaming
   --adc                 Activate ADC Streams
-  -n SNAME, --sname SNAME
+  -n STREAM_NAME, --stream_name STREAM_NAME
                         Name of the LSL Stream
+  -id STREAM_ID, --stream_id STREAM_ID
-  -id SID, --sid SID    Unique ID of the LSL Stream
+                        Unique ID of the LSL Stream
   -t DURATION, --duration DURATION
                         Duration (in seconds) for the stream to run.
+Infinite
-Infinite if not given
+                        if not given
-  --disable-restart     Disables restarting sensors before zeroing to save time.
-Will fail if sensors were not already
-                        started
+  --heartbeat HEARTBEAT
+                        Heartbeat to print every n seconds when streaming data
+  -v, --verbose         Logging verbosity.
+Repeat up to three times.
+Defaults
+                        to only script info being printed
 ```

-## Details
+## Good to know

-The restarting and zeroing of the sensors is mostly copied from the api-example scripts.
-However, restarting can be disabled to save time when the sensors are already ready for field-zeroing.

-When sensors fail during field-zeroing, often `soft error` appears somewhere in the console output (not necessarily the very last message).

-Since it is unknown how many sensors are connected and started successfully, the script starts the data streaming from the sensors before the LSL stream is opened.
-From the first samples it receives then the number of channel and meta data of the stream can be inferred.
-This info is used to generate the LSL Info object with which the LSLOutput can be opened.

-The fConnector-queue is then emptied after opening the LSL Outlet to avoid 'old' samples in the queue.
-Approx. every 10 seconds (every 1000 chunks: 10 samples/chunk @1000 Hz sampling rate), the user is notified about the runtime and the remaining time.
+Sensors != Channels.
+In principle, there is currently a 1:1 association, but a sensor (e.g. 00:01) can have different channels (:28 or :50) depending on the mode it's run in.